gsgatlin/openafs-rpms/README.md

 fedora release branches off of "rawhide."
 This usually happens a couple of months before a new fedora release.
 At most you will have 4 fedoras going at one time right after a new release before the oldest version of fedora is retired.
-We use numbers in the Makfile now that mock provides a symlink to "fedora-rawhide" within the mock package.
+We use numbers in the Makefile now that mock provides a symlink to "fedora-rawhide" within the mock package.

 There are some other targets in the makefile that are not included in